How to Choose the Right Tankless RV Water Heater

 - Has water pressure issues

-The EZ 202 comes with the hottest burners on our list at 84000 BTUs, and none of the overheating issues that some of the other hotter water heaters occasionally do.
-Even better, the EZ 202 also comes with the second-best throughput we found at 3.2 GPM and a reasonable price tag as well.
+The EZ 202 comes with the hottest burners on our list at 84,000 BTUs, and none of the overheating issues that some of the other hotter models occasionally have.
+Even better, the EZ 202 also comes with the second-best throughput we found at 3.2, and with a reasonable price tag as well.

 As the name implies, EZ Tankless specializes exclusively in tankless water heaters.
-On top of that, the company also makes it a point to offer both home and portable models, so you should have no issue finding one perfect for RVs.
+On top of that, the company also makes it a point to offer both home and portable models, so you should have no issue finding one perfect for your needs.

 The 84-percent efficiency of the EZ 202 is not the best we found but still meets the higher end range of standards.
 The biggest issue with the EZ 202 is that the top vents do not allow for easy fluting, so you have to install it in a particular way.